Trump Questions Integrity of Kavanaugh Accuser Over Sex Assault Allegations

 Kavanaugh has adamantly denied the charges, saying he has never done any such thing to Ford or any other woman.

-Women who say they have known and worked with Kavanaugh throughout his legal career say he has been respectful and fair in dealing with them.
-Dozens of women who support Kavanaugh held a Washington news conference Friday.
+A number of women who say they have known and worked with Kavanaugh throughout his legal career say he has been respectful and fair in dealing with them.

-Sara Fagen, who described herself as a friend and former colleague of Kavanaugh, said she and the other women at the news conference believe the allegation is untrue.

-“The reason that we know that this allegation is false is because we know Brett Kavanaugh,” Fagen said.
-“We know his heart and we have known him over every aspect of his life, and the charge leveled against him is inconsistent with every single thing we know about him.
-So we stand here proud to support Brett and confident that the things being talked about are completely wrong.”

-Trump has regularly expressed support for Kavanaugh, saying earlier this week “it’s very hard for me to imagine” that Kavanaugh sexually assaulted Ford.
-But the president said he wanted her to testify, saying, “I really want to see her, to see what she has to say,” and that if it takes the Senate a little longer to confirm Kavanaugh, so be it.
+Trump expressed support for Kavanaugh, saying “it’s very hard for me to imagine” that Kavanaugh sexually assaulted Ford.
+But he said he wants her to testify, saying, “I really want to see her, to see what she has to say” and that if it takes the Senate a little longer to confirm Kavanaugh, so be it.

 Source: VOA